HubSpot/hubspot-cms-vscode/README.md

 `"editor.parameterHints": true`

-## Beta Features

-To enable beta features, navigate to `HubSpot > Beta` in your VS Code settings and check the box to opt in.
-Any current beta features are listed below.

-### Current list of features available in Beta:

-None at this time.

 ## Telemetry

 HubSpot for VS Code collects user data in order to improve the extension’s experience.
 You can [review HubSpot’s privacy policy here](https://legal.hubspot.com/privacy-policy).
 Additionally, you may opt out of data collection by changing the setting for global telemetry in VS Code.
 To read more about VS Code and telemetry, including disabling telemetry reporting, [please read the official VS Code documentation](https://code.visualstudio.com/docs/getstarted/telemetry).

+## Pre-releases

+Often times, new versions of our extension will be available to you via a pre-release before official releases are made.
+You can opt into these pre-releases via the VS Code extension panel.
+These pre-releases may include beta features that we are currently in development on.

 ## Contributing

-This extension is open source and we welcome contributions as well as issues for feature requests and bug reports.
+This extension is open source and we welcome contributions as well as issues for [feature requests](https://github.com/HubSpot/hubspot-cms-vscode/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=) and [bug reports](https://github.com/HubSpot/hubspot-cms-vscode/issues/new?assignees=&labels=bug&template=bug_report.md&title=).
 For more information about contributing, see the [contributing docs](https://github.com/HubSpot/hubspot-cms-vscode/blob/master/CONTRIBUTING.md) to get started.